York County Pennsylvania Salvation Army assistance programs.

 Regardless, the representative from the Salvation Army will provide other forms of social services and assistance such as budget counseling, credit counseling, referrals, and financial and emotional support as necessary.
 The goal is to offer self-sufficiency, and prevent a future crisis.

 Community Referrals are offered.
 Learn about public and government aid, as well as other non-profits in the region.
 Sometimes the agency can’t help you, or they are out of resources, but they will try to refer individuals.
+In some cases the case manager from the York Salvation Army center can help the household apply for benefits, and find more details on Pennsylvania public assistance programs.

 Additional services that are provided include access to a food pantry, as well as a large and well-stocked clothing room.
 While hours will vary based on the season and other factors, the clothing room is generally open most Tuesdays and Thursdays.
 Walk-ins are accepted, however people may want to call to ensure hours of the centers.